Buy-side vs sell-side M&A: Definitions and best practices

 Performing internal research

-Searching for the potential investment opportunity for the client to generate returns
+Searching for a potential investment opportunity for the client to generate returns

 Evaluating target companies with the help of different financial modeling techniques

-Identifying whether the target company is worthy of making an investment
+Identifying whether the target company is worth investing in

 Creating an M&A strategy and structure for the client that has the buyer’s and seller’s interests in mind